-Dear Shareholders,
+Dear Shareholders

-I am honored to present the 2022 Industries Qatar's Annual Report.
-First, I want to thank and congratulate my fellow Board members, senior management teams within our Group companies, and the management team of Muntajat for their dedication, hard work and commitment in achieving the Group's historical financial results.
-I also want to thank our shareholders for their trust and continued support.
+It is a privilege to present the 2023 Annual Report of Industries Qatar, one of the largest listed entities in the State of Qatar.
+I extend my thanks and congratulations to my fellow Board members, the senior management teams across our Group companies, and the management team of Muntajat for their dedication, hard work, and commitment to achieving commendable operational and financial results in an ever-changing macro-economic environment.
+I would also especially thank our shareholders for their continued trust and support.